 Shelves and benches

 One way of maximizing the limited space of the greenhouse is to use space-saving equipment that is cost-effective and that encourages plants to thrive.
-Benches and shelves provide timely answers when the need is to provide spaces for vertical growing.
+Benches and shelves provide timely answers when the need is to provide spaces for vertical growth.

 There is a wide range of benches and shelves designs to meet every gardener’s preference and need.
 Some models can be staged or placed side by side to each other in order to make the most out of your space.
 Whatever the chosen design, they provide not only an aesthetic appeal to the greenhouse but also long years of service.